gwentgod/ros_tutorial/ros_notes.md

 * rosparam allows you to store and manipulate data on the ROS Parameter Server
 * The Parameter Server can store integers, floats, boolean, dictionaries, and lists
-* If necessery, uses the `.yaml` file for save / load params
+* If necessary, uses the `.yaml` file to save / load params